itsSysTime/win10-11Upgrade/README.md

 After you clean install Windows 10 to 11, these are some steps you should take to ensure you have smooth sailing with your experience on **Windows 11**:
 * Set up your PC using **OOBE**, select your language, currency, time zone, and more.
 Let the process check for updates as well, as it has been known to check for *Windows updates*.
 * Upon finishing the **OOBE** process, it is advised to remove the default applications that you will not use (such as *Candy Crush* if you do not play it).
-* Change user settings to your liking, why not personalize it?
+* Change user settings to your liking.
+Why not personalize it?

-You can remove persistent or unremovable applications through PowerShell[<sup>[b]</sup>](#^foot-b), using:
+You can remove persistent or unremovable applications through PowerShell, using:
 ```powershell
 get-appxpackage -name "*appname*" | select -exp PackageFullName | remove-appxpackage
 ```
 It is recommended to restart to clean up files after removing the app.
-This only works if an .APPX file is found for said application provided.
+This only works if an .APPX file is found for the said application provided.

-The code provided looks for all .APPX packages containing the placeholder *"appname"*, selects only their package's full name, and removes the .APPX package, effectively removing the application with it.<br>^foot-b
+The code provided looks for all .APPX packages containing the placeholder *"appname"*, select only their package's full name and remove the .APPX package, effectively removing the application with it

 Be careful with data loss.
-For a guide on backing up data, see [this reference](#^backup-note).
+For a guide on backing up data, see the earlier note.
 You can access other links at:
-1. [Back up and restore with Windows Backup](https://support.microsoft.com/windows/back-up-and-restore-with-windows-backup-87a81f8a-78fa-456e-b521-ac0560e32338) - *Microsoft Support, webpage support.microsoft.com* ^add-link1
+1. [Back up and restore with Windows Backup](https://support.microsoft.com/windows/back-up-and-restore-with-windows-backup-87a81f8a-78fa-456e-b521-ac0560e32338) - *Microsoft Support, webpage support.microsoft.com*
-2. [System Restore](https://support.microsoft.com/windows/system-restore-a5ae3ed9-07c4-fd56-45ee-096777ecd14e) - *Microsoft Support, webpage support.microsoft.com* ^add-link2
+2. [System Restore](https://support.microsoft.com/windows/system-restore-a5ae3ed9-07c4-fd56-45ee-096777ecd14e) - *Microsoft Support, webpage support.microsoft.com*
-3. [Move your files to a new Windows PC using an external storage device](https://support.microsoft.com/windows/move-your-files-to-a-new-windows-pc-using-an-external-storage-device-dd139b2e-bc73-4431-8e6e-c96e10dffdf5) - *Microsoft Support, webpage support.microsoft.com* ^add-link3
+3. [Move your files to a new Windows PC using an external storage device](https://support.microsoft.com/windows/move-your-files-to-a-new-windows-pc-using-an-external-storage-device-dd139b2e-bc73-4431-8e6e-c96e10dffdf5) - *Microsoft Support, webpage support.microsoft.com*
-4. *"Save personal files to an external storage device and later use tools such as `robocopy`, `copy`, or even `xcopy` or third-party software to then send personal files on said external device to the C: drive, where they previously had been."* - Type **footnote/text reference** ^add-link4
+4. *"Save personal files to an external storage device and later use tools such as `robocopy`, `copy`, or even `xcopy` or third-party software to then send personal files on said external device to the C: drive, where they previously had been."* - Type **footnote/text reference**

-Now that you've personalized and finalized the setup stage, just make sure, you can disconnect your USB if you haven't done during the OOBE.
+Now that you've personalized and finalized the setup stage, just make sure you can disconnect your USB if you haven't done so during the OOBE.
 Typically, you can disconnect after the setup is finished (OOBE or First Logon Animation).

 # Citations
 [1] - https://www.microsoft.com/windows/end-of-support